-There will be three, one hour term tests in this course, each worth 10%.
-These term tests will be held during regular class sessions, as indicated in the accompanying syllabus.
+There will be one, one-and-a-half-hour term test in this course.
+The term test will be held during regular class sessions, as indicated in the accompanying syllabus.

-Final Examination → 20%
+Final Examination (40%)

 There will be a three-hour final examination.
 The exam will contain a short answer section and an essay and/or numerical problem section.
 Details on this examination will be provided near the end of the term.